ButterFlier-Irene/AILab-Project/README.md

 ```
 dataset.py - Creating a csv file with img paths
-dataset.csv - the file created by dataset.py file
+dataset.csv - The file created by dataset.py file
 coordinates.py  - Creating the dataset using the previously created dataset.csv file
-coordinates.csv - the dataset created by coordinates.py file
+coordinates.csv - The dataset created by coordinates.py file which will be given to the model

-handLandmarks.py - contains all the media pipe functions
+handLandmarks.py - Contains all the media pipe functions
 model.py - Creating the model
-model.joblib - our saved model
+model.joblib - Our saved model

 kidsdictionary.py - Creating a dictionary for the kids imgs
 detectSignsCamera.py - The interface and the videocapture.
 The main file that can be run

-kidsimgs folder - contains all the imgs for kids mode
+kidsimgs folder - Contains all the imgs for kids mode
-Score.mp3 - is used for the game mode
+Score.mp3 - Used for the gamemode
 ```